Learn how to extend all your barre chord shapes!

 You build this chord by taking the root of the triad (not the lowest root) and move it one fret down the neck.

 Since the chord now has a more complex sound it’s a good idea to eliminate as many notes as possible from the shape to achieve a more desirable sound.

 Some shapes will be easier to fret and remember than others.
-The G shape for example become so big that we can’t include the low root.
+The G shape, for example, becomes so big that we can’t include the low root.

-To solve the problem, a smaller version of the G shape is used in the video lesson.
+To solve the problem, a smaller version of the G shape is a better solution, see video lesson below.